nv73/pyTiffMicasense/README.md

 	pyproj
 	spectral

-All packages can be installed in Anaconda (open as adminisrator) via:
+All packages can be installed in Anaconda (open as administrator) via:

 	conda install -c conda-forge package_name